alandegenhart/alandegenhart.github.io/publications.markdown

 ## Selected Conference Abstracts

-**Degenhart, A.D.** et al. Constraints on the time course of neural population actibity.
+**Degenhart, A.D.** et al. Constraints on the time course of neural population activity.
 Cosyne Abstracts, 2020.

-**Degenhart, A.D.** et al. Constraints on the time course of neural population actibity.
+**Degenhart, A.D.** et al. Constraints on the time course of neural population activity.
 Society for Neuroscience Annual Meeting 2019.

 Bishop, W.E.\*, **Degenhart, A.D.**\* et al., Extracting stable representations of neural population state from unstable recordings.
 Cosyne Abstracts, 2017